-8. CPCs shall ensure that purse-seine vessels flying their flag have no more than the following number of fish-aggregating devices (FADs), as defined in Resolution C-16-01, active at any one time:
+8. CPCs shall ensure that purse-seine vessels flying their flag have no more than the following number of fish-aggregating devices (FADs), as defined in Resolution C-19-01, active at any one time:

-Class 6 (1,200 m3 and greater): 450 FADs Class 6 (< 1,200 m3): 300 FADs Class 4-5: 120 FADs Class 1-3: 70 FADs
+Class 6 (1,200 m 3 and greater): 450 FADs Class 6 (< 1,200 m 3): 300 FADs Class 4-5: 120 FADs Class 1-3: 70 FADs

 - 9. A FAD shall be activated exclusively onboard a purse-seine vessel. - 10.
 For the purposes of this resolution, a FAD is considered active when it: - a. is deployed at sea; and - b. starts transmitting its location and is being tracked by the vessel, its owner, or operator. - 11.
-In order to support the monitoring of compliance with the limitation established in Paragraph 8, and the work of the IATTC scientific staff in analyzing the impact of FAD fisheries, while protecting business confidential data, CPCs shall report, or require their vessels to report, daily information on all active FADs to the Secretariat, in accordance with guidance developed under Paragraph 12, with reports at monthly intervals submitted with a time delay of at least 60 days, but no longer than 90 days. - 12.
-The IATTC scientific staff and Ad Hoc Permanent Working Group on FADs shall develop, at the latest by 30 November 2017, guidance on the reporting of FAD data in accordance with Paragraphs 10 and 11 of this resolution, including the format and specific data to be reported. - 13.
-Each CPC shall ensure that: - a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 14.
-The Scientific Advisory Committee and the Ad hoc Permanent Working Group on FADs shall review the progress and results of the implementation of the FAD provisions contained in this Resolution and make recommendations to the Commission, as appropriate. - 15.
-To reduce the entanglement of sharks, sea turtles or any other species, as of 1 January 2019 CPCs shall ensure that the design and deployment of FADs shall be based on the principles set out in paragraphs 1 and 2 of Annex II of Resolution C-16-01.
+In order to support the monitoring of compliance with the limitation established in Paragraph 8, and the work of the IATTC scientific staff in analyzing the impact of FAD fisheries, while protecting business confidential data, CPCs shall report, or require their vessels to report, daily information on all active FADs to the Secretariat, in accordance with FAD Working Group Guidance on Reporting on FADs, with reports at monthly intervals submitted with a time delay of at least 60 days, but no longer than 90 days. - 12.
+Each CPC shall ensure that: - a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 13.
+The Scientific Advisory Committee and the Ad hoc Permanent Working Group on FADs shall review the progress and results of the implementation of the FAD provisions contained in this Resolution and make recommendations to the Commission, as appropriate.

+14. To reduce the entanglement of sharks, sea turtles or any other species, CPCs shall ensure that the design and deployment of FADs shall be based on the principles set out in paragraphs 1 and 2 of Annex II of Resolution C-19-01.